sentclose/sentc-docs/docs/guide/e2ee/group.md

 }
 ````

-For prepare obtain the user who should sign the group key.
+To prepare, get the user who should sign the group key.

 ````rust
 use sentc::keys::StdGroup;